jayhcrawford/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 })
 ```

-We can access to the response of a [cy.request](https://docs.cypress.io/api/commands/request.html) with the [_then_](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#The-Cypress-Command-Queue) method.
+We can access the response of a [cy.request](https://docs.cypress.io/api/commands/request.html) with the [_then_](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#The-Cypress-Command-Queue) method.
 Under the hood <i>cy.request</i>, like all Cypress commands, are [asynchronous](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Commands-Are-Asynchronous).
 The callback function saves the details of a logged-in user to localStorage, and reloads the page.
 Now there is no difference to a user logging in with the login form.